How to attract the best talent.

 Staff want to feel valued and building a culture which recognises them and values their input will lead to improved retention and motivation.

 It goes without saying that happy staff will stay longer within your business.
 Not only this, but they are your biggest brand ambassadors and can help you to recruit the best talent.

 There are numerous ways to showcase your employees including:

 - Featuring testimonials from staff on your website.

 - Creating a culture book for potential new recruits and new starters (and publicising this online).
 Read our guide to creating a Culture Book on Enterprise Nation.

-- Creating ‘recruitment cards’ for staff to hand out to potential employees they may meet during the course of their business which contain information on the company and how to get in touch.
+- Creating ‘recruitment cards’ for staff to hand out to potential employees they may meet during the course of their business which contains information on the company and how to get in touch.

-- Set up a referral scheme which encourages employees to refer friends or suitable people for an incentive.
+- Set up a referral scheme that encourages employees to refer friends or suitable people for an incentive.

 Use social media

 It sounds obvious but using tools like LinkedIn to find potential candidates and connect with them should not be overlooked.
 Find relevant groups on Facebook and LinkedIn where potential candidates could be.
 You can use hashtags or keywords to help you find them.